 Medical Leave

-- Care for your own illness or medical event
+- Care for self in relation to an illness or medical event

 Family Leave

-- Care and bonding after a baby’s birth or the placement of a child younger than 18
+- Care and bond after a baby’s birth or the placement of a child younger than 18

-- Care for an eligible family member experiencing an illness or medical event
+- Care for a family member experiencing an illness or medical event

-- Family members include: Spouse (including registered domestic partner), children (including step and foster), parents (including in-law and loco parentis), siblings, grandchildren, and grandparent
+- Family members include: Spouse (including registered domestic partner), children (including step and foster), parents (including in-law and loco parentis), siblings, grandchildren and grandparents.

 - Certain military-connected events